Agri-environmental indicator - consumption of pesticides

 The consumption of pesticides in agriculture would best be indicated by the rates applied by the farmers.
-This data is, however, not available today.
-Supporting this indicator are the volumes sold, and the statistics presented in this article refer exclusively to the quantities sold of different pesticide categories.
+These data are, however, not available today.
+Supporting this indicator are the volumes sold, which can be used in agriculture and in other sectors such as forestry or on public/private areas.
+The statistics presented in this article refer exclusively to the quantities sold of different pesticide categories.

 - Application rates of different pesticide categories (not available)

 - Used quantities of different pesticide categories (not available)